facebook/react/packages/react-reconciler/README.md

 #### `createTextInstance(text, rootContainer, hostContext, internalHandle)`

 Same as `createInstance`, but for text nodes.
-If your renderer doesn't support text nodes, you can throw here.
+If your renderer doesn't support text nodes, you can throw here, for example in **React Native** you must use `Text` component around a texts.

 #### `appendInitialChild(parentInstance, child)`